makcandrov/quick-impl/README.md

 - `DerefMut` - Implements the [`DerefMut`] trait on the struct.
 - `Into` - Implements the [`Into`] trait on the struct.
 - `From` - Implements the [`From`] trait on the struct.

+### Structure global methods

+- `into_parts` - Destructures the instance into its fields values.
+- `new` - Constructs a new instance from the specified field values.

 [`AsRef`]: https://doc.rust-lang.org/core/convert/trait.AsRef.html
 [`AsMut`]: https://doc.rust-lang.org/core/convert/trait.AsMut.html